Vietnam.vn - Nền tảng quảng bá Việt Nam

 The durian was cut young, so the segments were hard and sour, causing LLC Company (Japan) to lose more than 300 million VND and lose reputation with customers.

-"When there is no standard to determine the ripeness of durian to act as a judge of quality, it is very difficult to determine whether the garden owner intentionally cuts and sells unripe fruit or not.
+"When there is no standard to determine the ripeness of durian to judge the quality, it is very difficult to determine whether the garden owner intentionally cuts and sells unripe fruit or not.
 Thus, there is no basis for punishment or responsibility.
 Meanwhile, Thailand has its own set of rules and regulations to control and handle this behavior," said Mr. Hieu.

-Vietnamese durian only needs to learn one standard from Thailand!
+Vietnamese durian just needs to learn one standard from Thailand!

 Sharing the perspective of a business with many years of experience exporting durian, Mr. Nguyen Dinh Tung, General Director of Vina T&T Company, said that the market demand for this fruit is very large.
 The problem is how to have a standard process for state management agencies to control quality.
-Although the recently discovered shipments of unripe, rotten durian fruit have a small proportion, they have a negative impact, adversely affecting the image and quality of Vietnamese durian.
+The recently discovered shipments of unripe, rotten durian exports, although accounting for a small proportion, have a negative impact, adversely affecting the image and quality of Vietnamese durian.

 Sầu riêng cần có tiêu chuẩn về độ chín để làm